 Experiencing cloudy vision or halos around lights?
 Do colors seem faded, or more yellow than they used to?
 It is possible that you are developing a very common eye condition called cataracts, which can only be treated with surgery.
-Fortunately, Dr. Audrey Farnsworth of Battle Creek Eye Clinic in Battle Creek, Michigan has just begun offering cataract surgery co-management, for the best patient diagnosis, care and follow-up available.
-Below, Dr. Farnsworth answers some key questions concerning what cataracts is, what surgery is like, and what co-management of cataracts surgery means.
+Fortunately, the doctors of Battle Creek Eye Clinic in Battle Creek, Michigan offer cataract surgery co-management, for the best patient diagnosis, care and follow-up available.
+Below, they answers some key questions concerning what cataracts is, what surgery is like, and what co-management of cataracts surgery means.

 When light enters our eyes from our surroundings, it is focused through the lens onto the retina, a collection of light-sensitive cells at the back of the eye.
 For this process to work, the lens has to be clear so that light can pass through unhindered.
 A cataract occurs when the eye's lens becomes clouded.
 Much like breathing on the lens of a camera, causing it to fog up, a cataract clouds the lens of your eye, causing the lens to have a harder time receiving and focusing light onto the retina.
 Depending upon the severity of the cataract, eyesight may be significantly affected.

 Cataracts often develop as a result of age.
 The lens is mostly water and protein.
 As a person ages, the lens grows layer after layer on its surface, and these layers eventually harden.
 In some cases, protein in the lens may clump together, causing the lens to become cloudy in some areas and form a cataract.

 If clouding effects the whole or a large part of the lens, sight is severely hindered and surgical removal of the cataract is necessary.
 This is where proper diagnosis and pre- and post-op care in a co-management setting are absolutely essential.